harsha63/DIPassignment/README.md

 # DIP Assignment
-Rotate a given image by a given angle using MATLAB.
+1. Rotate a given image by a given angle using MATLAB.
+2. Restore the given image using inverse filtering.